cdclaxton/codon-experiment/readme.md

 The fact that Codon is not a drop-in replacement for Python became apparent when the in-built Python module `csv` could not be used to read the synthetic dataset.
 A check for the existence of a file using `os.path.exists()` would not compile using Codon.
 Additionally, a minor change of `import phonenumbers` to `from python import phonenumbers` was required for Codon.

 The conclusion of the experiment is that Codon was slower than Python at reading a CSV file and also slower at executing code in the `phonenumbers` Python library.
-However, it was faster at computing regular expressions and training a SVM in Scikit-learn.
-Codon's license is potentially too restrictive for wide-spread adoption in industry.
+However, it was 2.1 times faster at computing regular expressions and 1.1 times faster at training a SVM with Scikit-learn.
+Codon's license is potentially too restrictive for wide-spread adoption in industry though.

 ## Create a Docker image and run a test case